Integrating Reward Maximization and Population Estimation: Sequential Decision-Making for Internal Revenue Service Audit Selection: Results

-The key difference from our result and that of \citet{bietti2018contextual} and \citet{bastani2021mostly} is our additional population estimation objective.
+Figure~\ref{fig:variance} (bottom) demonstrates greedy sampling's implicit exploration for one random seed.
+As the years progress, greedy is (correctly) more biased toward sampling arms with high rewards.
+Nonetheless, it yields a large number of arms that are the same as a random sample would yield.
+This inherent exploration backs the hypothesis that the test sample is highly stochastic, leading to implicit exploration.
+It is worth emphasizing that in a larger population and with a larger budget, greedy's exploration may not be sufficient and more explicit exploration may be needed.
+The key difference from our result and prior work showing greedy's surprising performance~\cite{bietti2018contextual,kannan2018smoothed,bastani2021mostly} is our additional population estimation objective.
 The greedy policy has a significant bias when it comes to model-based population estimation.
 This bias is similar -- but not identical -- to the bias reported in other adaptive data settings \citep{thrun1993issues,nie2018adaptively,shin2021bias,farquhar2021statistical}.
 Even a 10\% random sample -- significantly underpowered for typical sampling-based estimation -- can reduce this bias by more than 2.5$\times$ (see Table~\ref{tab:best_reward}).
-Even if greedy can be optimal for a high-variance contextual bandit, it is not optimal for the optimize-and-estimate setting.
-We do note, however, that $\epsilon$-greedy achieves a compromise between variance that may be more acceptable when some bias is permitted.
+Even if greedy can be optimal for a high-variance contextual bandit, it is not optimal for the optimize-and-estimate setting. $\epsilon$-greedy achieves a compromise between variance that may be more acceptable in settings when some bias is permitted, but bias is not desirable in most public sector settings.
+We also show that RFR regressors significantly outperform LDA and that incorporating non-random data helps \ifarxiv (Appendix~\ref{app:lda}). \else (Appendix T.3). \fi This is a stylized proxy of the status quo system that uses a small $\eps$-only sample (NRP) for population estimates and an LDA-like algorithm (DIF) for selection.